 - b.
-In the Active Directory Connection to Authentication Servers area, set the time-out and retry values for situations where the Active Directory does not respond to the Scanning Server requests for authentication: - i.
+In the Realm Connection to Authentication Servers area, set the time-out and retry values for situations where the Active Directory does not respond to the Scanning Server requests for authentication: - i.
 In the Connection Timeout field, set the time-out, in seconds, before the Scanning Server considers the Active Directory as not in service. - ii.
-In the Try Reconnect After field, set the time-out, in seconds, before the Scanning Server re-tries to connect to the Active Directory. - c.
-If the Secure Web Gateway should work in Transparent Proxy mode, do the following in the Transparent Authentication area: - i.
-In the Virtual Redirection Hostname field, specify the host name to which browsers in the system should be redirected.
-Note that this host name does not have to be a real host name, but it must be resolvable by the DNS. - In the Virtual Redirection Port field, specify the TCP port number to be used for redirection.
+In the Try Reconnect After field, set the time-out, in seconds, before the Scanning Server retries to connect to the Active Directory.

-- d.
+- c.
+If using transparent and Kerberos/NTLM authentication, SWG requires two different hosts, one for IPv4 and another for IPv6.
+Each should be resolvable only to ONE IPv4 and ONE IPv6 address respectively.
+Do the following in the Transparent Authentication area: - In the Virtual Redirection Hostname fields, specify the IPv4 and IPv6 host names to which browsers in the system should be redirected.
+Note that the host names do not have to be real host names, but they must be resolvable by the DNS. - ii.
+In the Virtual Redirection Port field, specify the TCP port number to be used for redirection. - d.
 In the Replace Domain With field, specify the correct domain that should be used to replace erroneously-specified "domains" by the user (for example, if the user specified a computer name instead of a domain name). - e.
 If an upstream proxy can and should authenticate users through the Secure Web Gateway system, select the Forward Upstream Proxy Authentication check box.
 In this case, Secure Web Gateway will not perform authentication, but will instead forward proxy authentication from the downstream client. - 6.
 Click Save. - 7.
-If you are ready to distribute and implement the changes in your system devices, click 💉
+If you are ready to distribute and implement the changes in your system devices, click 🍑